dqops/dqo/docs/checks/column/numeric/number-below-min-value.md

 # number below min value data quality checks

-Column-level check that ensures that the number of values in the monitored column with a value below the value defined by the user as a parameter does not exceed set thresholds.
+A column-level check that ensures that the number of values in the monitored column with a value below a user-defined value as a parameter does not exceed set thresholds.

 ___